DeadCodeGames/DeadForgeExternalData/DeadForgeAssets/articles/deadforge-v2-beta-release-3/content.md

 We're back! 🎉 And boy oh boy, do we have some goodies for you.
-Fresh off our school trip and with school finally over, we're diving headfirst into **DEADFORGE v2.0.0-Beta-3**, i did promise an update for the 1st and I sure did deliver.
+Fresh off our school trip and with school finally over, we're diving headfirst into **DEADFORGE v2.0.0-Beta-3**, I did promise an update for the 1st and I sure did deliver.

 > [!NOTE]
 > **You can download this release from [our GitHub Releases page](https://github.com/DeadCodeGames/DeadForge/releases/tag/v2.0.0-Beta-3)**.